rerun-io/rerun/crates/re_viewer/data/quick_start_guides/cpp_connect.md

 After you have installed it, type `rerun` in your terminal to start the viewer.

-#### Using the Rerun C++ SDK
+#### Using the Rerun C++ SDK with CMake
-First you need to install the `arrow-cpp` library on your system using your favorite package manager.
-If you are using [Pixi](https://prefix.dev/docs/pixi/overview), you can simply type `pixi global install arrow-cpp`.
-Find more information at the official Arrow Apache [install guide](https://arrow.apache.org/install/).

-If you're using CMake, you can add the following to your `CMakeLists.txt`:

 ```cmake
 include(FetchContent)
 FetchContent_Declare(rerun_sdk URL https://github.com/rerun-io/rerun/releases/download/prerelease/rerun_cpp_sdk.zip) # TODO(#3962): update link
 FetchContent_MakeAvailable(rerun_sdk)
 ```

 This will download a bundle with pre-built Rerun C static libraries for most desktop platforms, all Rerun C++ sources and headers, as well as CMake build instructions for them.
+By default this will in turn download & build [Apache Arrow](https://arrow.apache.org/)'s C++ library which is required to build the Rerun C++.
+See [Install arrow-cpp](https://www.rerun.io/docs/howto/arrow-cpp-install?speculative-link) to learn more about this step and how to use an existing install.

 Make sure you link with `rerun_sdk`:
 ```cmake